MWang93/Prepare/ProductQuestion.md

 If data set is too samll, the actual model will depend heavily on the random way in which you split the data.
 - cross validation
 - simulate sampling more data from the original distribution

+#### What is Churn?
+A common revenue model for SaaS company is to charge a monthly subscription fee for access to their product.
+Company aim to continually increase the number of users paying for their product.
+One metric that's helpful for this goal is churn rate.

+Churn rate is the percent of subscribers that have canceled within a certain period, usually a month.
+For user base to grow, the churn rate must be less than the new subscriber rate for the same period.